-Finally, we set out to meet our protagonist deep into the mystical jungle of Bwindi Impenetrable forest on day four.
+Finally, on day four, we set out to meet our protagonist deep into the mystical jungle of Bwindi Impenetrable forest.
 We glimpsed our destination through the mystical fog that drifted up the rugged ridge walls, lapping at the trees like dragon’s breath, as we hiked down to the entry point.

-The detour up to this point was worth the money and time we spend because it aligned our expectations with what the destination can offer so that we ultimately get to experience the gorilla trekking activity with a balanced mindset.
+The detour up to this point was worth the money and time we spent because it aligned our expectations with what the destination can offer so that we ultimately experience the gorilla trekking activity with a balanced mindset.

 Seeing the jungle as we approached, the mist would clear for a spell, giving us a brief peek of the primeval forest before once again obscuring her from view.